t0mmyt/seisglitch/Docs/source/detector.rst

 There are only two parameters that really affect the sensitivity of the glitch detection:
 ``threshold`` and ``glitch_min_polarization``.

 * ``threshold``: the lower you choose it, the more often it triggers on the filtered jerk (remember, glitches are steps in acceleration, meaning their derivative should be like a delta-impulse whilst all other signals should not be delta-like).
 Obviously, at some stage, these triggers do not represent glitches anymore but signal / seismic noise.
 The threshold therefore should be chosen high enough to not trigger noise but low enough to detect small glitches, too (for smaller glitches, there are hundreds per Martian day in the VBB data).
-Keep further in mind that seismic amplitudes vary significantly during a Martian day (weather influence, amplitudes may change by a factor of 100 and more) so this complicates glitch detections.
-To circumvent, each glitch candidate is checked for its linear polarization (should be high for glitches).
+Furthermore, seismic amplitudes vary significantly during a Martian day (weather influence, amplitudes may change by a factor of 100 and more) which complicates glitch detections.
+To circumvent, each glitch candidate is checked for its linear polarization that should be high for glitches.
 That is, the following parameter also has influence:
 * ``glitch_min_polarization``: can be between 0 and 1, where 1 is full linear polarization and 0 circular polarization.
-Glitches, given they represent acceleration steps seen by the sensors, have a high, linear polarization.
+Glitches - given they represent acceleration steps seen by the sensors - have a high, linear polarization.
 The lower you choose this parameter (e.g., 0.9), the more glitch candidates will pass and indeed be declared as glitch.
 In combination with ``threshold`` this should minimize potential false-positives, however, some certainly remain.
 Note the polarization analysis is performed on the original, gain corrected raw data rotated into the ZNE-system, i.e., no downsampling of the input data is done for this analysis.
 Table 1 summarizes sensible ranges for two parameters ``threshold`` and ``glitch_min_polarization``.

-.. list-table:: Table 1: Sensible ranges for the two most important parameters influencing the performance of the glitch detection. `Strict` means less detections, `lax` means more detections.
-Stricter settings typically result in slightly faster run times.
+.. list-table:: Table 1: Sensible ranges for the two most important parameters influencing the performance of glitch detection; 'strict' results in less detections, 'lax' results in more detections.
+Stricter settings typically result in slightly faster run times as e.g. polarization calculations are performed for less glitch candidates etc..
    :widths: 25 25 50 50
    :header-rows: 1